waikato-datamining/ldc-tint/plugins/is-maori.md

 # is-maori

 * domain(s): pretrain, pairs
-* accepts: ldc.pretrain.PretrainData, ldc.supervised.pairs.PairData
+* accepts: ldc.api.pretrain.PretrainData, ldc.api.supervised.pairs.PairData
-* generates: ldc.pretrain.PretrainData, ldc.supervised.pairs.PairData
+* generates: ldc.api.pretrain.PretrainData, ldc.api.supervised.pairs.PairData

 Determines whether text is Māori or not (weak or strict mode), using the supplied threshold.
 The filter action then determines what to do with the record.